junxit/us-congress-bills-110/bill.md

   - **(7)** Assessor Parcel No. 620401700, 0.8 acres, trust land.
   - **(8)** A portion of Assessor Parcel No. 620500200, 2.5 acres, trust land.
   - **(9)** Assessor Parcel No. 620506200, 24.87 acres, trust land.
-- **(d)** *Survey* Not later than 180 days after the date of the enactment of this Act, the Office of Cadastral Survey of the Bureau of Land Management shall complete a survey of the lands described in subsections (b) and (c) for the purpose of incorporating those lands within the boundaries of the Tuolumne Rancheria.
+- **(d)** *Survey* As soon as practicable after the date of the enactment of this Act, the Office of Cadastral Survey of the Bureau of Land Management shall complete fieldwork required for a survey of the lands described in subsections (b) and (c) for the purpose of incorporating those lands within the boundaries of the Tuolumne Rancheria.
+Not later than 90 days after that fieldwork is completed, that office shall complete the survey.
 - **(e)** *Legal descriptions*
   - **(1)** *Publication* On approval by the Community Council of the Tribe of the survey completed under subsection (d), the Secretary of the Interior shall publish in the Federal Register—
     - **(A)** a legal description of the new boundary lines of the Tuolumne Rancheria; and